egraphs-good/eggcc/infra/BUILDING.md

 # Building and shipping the eggcc artifact VM

 Author-facing guide for building `eggcc-artifact.ova` by hand on an Apple-Silicon Mac.
-Reviewers don't need this — they import and run the VM following the host-side setup guide (`artifact/HOST_README.md`, shipped next to the OVA), then the in-VM `README.md`.
+Reviewers don't need this — they import and run the VM following `artifact/README.md`, the single unified guide: its §0 covers host-side import/boot (shipped next to the OVA), and the rest is the in-VM reproduction guide (also at `~/README.md` inside the VM).

-The artifact ships as an **arm64** VM (native on Apple-Silicon Macs and Windows on ARM; it will not import on x86 hosts — see `artifact/HOST_README.md`).
+The artifact ships as an **arm64** VM (native on Apple-Silicon Macs and Windows on ARM; it will not import on x86 hosts — see `artifact/README.md` §0).

 ## 0. Prerequisites